tcrowe/cjdns-admin/doc/development.md

 Using [idiomatic.js](https://github.com/rwaldron/idiomatic.js) we have a guide for how to write our JS.
 The goal is to write robust code which follows a consistent style.

 JSHint will point out any instances where the code is confusing, buggy, or doesn't follow the style.

+## Tests
+There is a checklist for the [Tests](tests.md).
+If you write any tests please update that document.
+A check can be added for full implementation of an admin function.
+For partial implementations please write a note under the item instead of a check.